AudTheCodeWitch/AudTheCodeWitch.github.io/_posts/2020-04-09-covidiary_pt_3_-_building_the_database.markdown

 <img alt="Don't eat the seeds" src="https://media.giphy.com/media/7Z71Z76pCC8Za/giphy.gif">
 </center>

 First, we need to add the [Faker gem](https://github.com/faker-ruby/faker) so we can easily populate the database with random information.
 Add  `gem ‘faker’` to your Gemfile and run `bundle install` in your terminal.
 Next, open up your `seeds.rb` file.
-At the very top, we need to add `require ‘faker’` so our new gem will work.
+At the very top, we need to add `require ‘Faker’` so our new gem will work.

 We are going to create 10 users with 3 entries each, using loops.

+*Update 4.24.2020 - I updated the boolean names and added code for the `ispublic` boolean.
+You can see my explanation [here](https://www.codewitch.dev/covidiarypt45-databasefixes). *

 ```
 # create 10 Users